 It was recognised that there has been substantial cultural change within medicine over recent decades.
 However, to promote a culture of safety and good quality of care, all those in healthcare must act to address behaviours that threaten the performance of the healthcare team.
 Factors identified as predisposing to bullying and undermining were dysfunctional leadership, division within teams and steep hierarchies.

-The identified themes and recommendations from the seminar are due to be published in 2016.
+The identified themes and recommendations from the seminar were published in 2016.
 Following on from this the Group will work in partnership with other stakeholders’ to develop the ideas and recommendations with the aim of making them standard practice within the NHS.

-This work is chaired by Dr Jon Bailey and managed by Claire Coomber
+This work is chaired by Dr Alice Wort and managed by Claire Coomber